cleesmith/storygrinder/README.md

 ### Your First Project

+1. Launch StoryGrinder
+2. click "Select Project"
+2. glick "Create New Project"
+3. Give your project a name (e.g., "Moby Dick")

 > Note:
 > StoryGrinder can NOT access any files outside of the directory
 > /writing_with_storygrinder, so initially you will have to copy or
-> move your .docx or .txt files into a project folder
+> move your .docx or .txt files into a project folder, for example:
-> ... for example:
 > - create a new folder named: Moby Dick
 > - ~/writing_with_storygrinder/MobyDick
 > - copy a .docx of .txt of your book/novel/manuscript

-1. Launch StoryGrinder
-2. Click "Create New Project"
-3. Give your project a name (e.g., "My Novel")
 4. Add your manuscript file (`.txt` or `.docx`)
 5. Select a tool from the dropdown menu
 6. Click "Setup & Run"